 Connecticut Fishing Report

-We’ve made it through the worst of winter and over the next week, Connecticut anglers will get a taste of spring—but don’t get too excited, it’s just a tease.
+We’ve made it through the worst of winter and over the next week, Connecticut anglers will get a taste of spring—but don’t get too excited yet.
 While temperatures will climb into the 50s and 60s beginning Sunday, it is only a temporary warmup.
 That said, this impending warm front will be the driving force behind a slow, steady thaw.

 The extended forecast is always subject to change, and while daytime temps will remain above freezing after this unseasonably warm stretch of weather, it’s the overnight temps that anglers need to keep an eye on.
 When the ice starts to melt significantly and does not completely refreeze overnight, conditions become questionable if not downright hazardous.
 With most ponds in northern Connecticut locked up under 12 to 18 inches of ice or more, we’re not in the danger zone yet.
 But going forward, anglers fishing on bodies of water closer to the coast should proceed with extra caution or consider heading inland.